lixf/MapReduce/README.md

 iv> Extensive logging records each and every message according to its time of receipt.

+v> Simple DFS will work without AFS support.

+vi> Objects are compressed using base 64 encoding to limit bandwidth usage.

 5. Design
 ----------------------------------------------------------------------------
 After the name node and data nodes are up and found each other according to the